211 E. Chicago Ave., Suite 1200

 Sex during pregnancy is safe for you and the baby.
 The baby is protected by the amniotic fluid and by your abdomen.
 Some women with high-risk pregnancies are advised to avoid intercourse during pregnancy.
 We will tell you if this is a concern for your pregnancy.

-There are eight physicians in our group that rotate call.
+There are eight physicians in our group who rotate call.
 During the daytime hours, if your doctor is available, they will be present for your delivery.
 At night and on the weekend, all the doctors rotate.
 If your primary doctor is not available, the on-call physician will be the one to take care of you.

 All of the providers at Chicago Women’s Health Group have many years of experience taking care of both low-risk and high-risk pregnancies.
 We work closely with the Maternal Fetal Medicine (MFM) Department, neonatologists, and pediatricians at Northwestern Memorial Hospital to make sure our patients and their babies get the highest level of care.
 Our office is located within walking distance of Northwestern Medicine Prentice Women’s Hospital, home of a level III Neonatal Intensive Care Unit.
 Both our office and Northwestern Medicine Prentice Women’s Hospital are close to Lurie’s Children’s Hospital, which allows for easy transfer of care if necessary.